 Step 4: Complete a New Jersey Life Insurance License Application

 Once you pass the life insurance exam and complete the background check, you can apply for your New Jersey life insurance license.
-The application fee is $170, and you must apply online via the NIPR.
+The application fee is $170 plus a $5.60 transaction fee, and you must apply online via the NIPR.

 The New Jersey Department of Banking & Insurance will issue a life insurance license to individuals who are at least 18 years old and have passed the proper licensing exam.
 You should submit your completed license application within 12 months of passing the exam.